 4. Know what to do when there are no questions

 When you prepare to handle questions effectively, you should also prepare for the eventuality that questions might be slow in coming.

 In that case, you can prompt the audience by using the YMBT technique.

-This is when you introduce a question by saying “You may be thinking…” and then you share one of the audience’s main concerns.
+This is when you introduce a question by saying “You may be thinking…” and then you expand on some aspect of your speech that you believe might be of concern to your audience.
 This usually have the effect of generating much discussion and questions from the audience.

 You can also pose and answer some questions you would have prepared just for this purpose.
 A good way to introduce such a question is by saying something like, “if I were in your place, I might ask me…”.

 There are several reasons why there may be no questions when you ask for them.
+The audience just might be suffering from their own fear of public speaking.
 Recognize this and prepare for this eventuality.